-Gisela Dachs is a Senior Lecturer at the DAAD Center for German Studies and at the European Forum at the Hebrew University.
+Gisela Dachs teaches at the DAAD Center for German Studies and at the European Forum at the Hebrew University.
 She holds a PHD from the Department of Communication, Tel Aviv University, (on “news media consumption and identity negotiation among bicultural immigrants citizens in Israel”), but her expertise about media is also based on her long career as a professional journalist, having worked exclusively for more than twenty years for the renowned German weekly DIE ZEIT, first as a political editor in Hamburg and then as its correspondent in Israel.
 Prior to that, she had begun her career as a journalist for the French daily Libération in Paris, covering among others, the fall of the Berlin wall.
 Today, she also writes for the Swiss newspaper NZZ am Sonntag and has a monthly column in Wina, Austria.

 She is the author of several books about Israel and the Middle East, and is a frequent lecturer about these topics in Europe.
 She has also lectured at the Interdisciplinary Center Herzlyia (IDC) on ´Cross-Border-Journalism or How to be a Foreign Correspondent´, and at the Tel Aviv University on "Media and Migration".
 Since 2001 she is the editor of the Jewish Yearbook “Jüdischer Almanach” of the Leo Baeck Institute Jerusalem.
 Most recently, she was the editor-in-chief of the compendium “Country Report Israel”, published 2016 by the Federal Agency for Civic Education in Germany that serves as an academic basis for the newly started Israel studies at German universities.

 - News Media, Journalism and Conflict Reporting

 - Israelis in Berlin

 - European-Israeli Relations, Mutual Perceptions